briangershon/openzeppelin-erc20-upgradeable/README.md

 For first-time setup after creating your repo based on this template, you'll want to rename the contract.
 Follow these steps:

--   Rename `MyNFTCollection.sol` to the contract name of your choice.
+-   Rename `MyToken.sol` to the contract name of your choice.
--   Search-and-replace `MyNFTCollection` throughout the code base.
+-   Search-and-replace `MyToken` throughout the code base.
 -   You'll probably want to make some changes to `README.md` to make this your own.

 Now, try running the tests again and make sure everything is working.